-Whether you need to send a quick email or are visiting NYC and need to contact loved ones back home, you’ll have no trouble keeping connected in the City.
+Whether you want to send a quick email or are visiting NYC and need to contact loved ones back home, you’ll have no trouble keeping connected in the City.
 If you’re staying at a hotel, chances are that it has a business center with computers and printers available for guests.
-International visitors should remember that US power sockets deliver 120 volts at 60 hertz; you may need a converter to use your laptops, chargers and any other apparatus here.
+International visitors should remember that US power sockets deliver 120 volts at 60 hertz; you may need an adapter and possibly a voltage converter to use your laptop and phone chargers and any other apparatus here.
 Besides what’s detailed below, you can find a bit more information in our article here.

 Wireless Internet is available throughout NYC, including in many hotels, coffee shops, parks and libraries.
 At some locations, you have to pay for WiFi.
-At others—like Starbucks and branches of the New York Public Library—you can surf the web for free.
-At the library, you can use your own laptop; use of the on-site computers generally requires an NYPL card, though there are some locations, such as the Mid Manhattan Library, that have computers for guests without cards—see details about Guest PCs on the NYPL’s information page.
+At others—like Starbucks and all branches of the New York Public Library—you can surf the web for free.
+At the library, you can use your own phone or laptop; use of the on-site computers generally requires an NYPL card, though out-of-towners can request a guest pass for 15 minutes of computer use.

-Remember to use caution at wireless hotspots.
-For a good starting point, visit microsoft.com for safety tips that can help safeguard your private data.
+Remember to use caution at wireless hot spots.
+Visit microsoft.com for safety tips that can help safeguard your private data.